Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 - DINP, DIDP – long-chain phthalates

-Phthalates are not chemically bound to the plastic material, which is why they are released into the environment over time and can then be absorbed through food, water, or the mouth (licking, chewing).
+Phthalates are not chemically bound to the plastic material, which is why they can be released into the environment over time and then absorbed through food, water, or the mouth (licking, chewing).

 2. Absorption and Metabolism